renrihui8415/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

     - Cultural and recreational facilities
     - Other (please specify)

-6. What changes or improvements would you like to see from the government in the next four years?
+6. What specific policies or actions would you prioritize for the government to address in the next four years?
+Please list up to three main priorities.
 (Open-ended)

 7. Which policies or measures do you think best reflect our party's strengths in the campaign?